IMPD vehicle pursuit ends in deadly crash, killing suspect

 INDIANAPOLIS — Indianapolis Metropolitan Police were involved in a vehicle pursuit that ended in a crash, killing the pursued driver.

 It began with a stolen vehicle investigation about 11 p.m.
-Monday near Garfield Park on the city’s southside.
-Police say the suspect fled from police and that a pursuit ensued with speeds reaching 60 m.p.h.
+Monday on Shelby Street near Garfield Park on the city’s south side.
+Police say the suspect fled from police and that a pursuit ensued with speeds reaching 60 miles per hour.

 In the 4500 block of Madison Avenue, investigators say the driver may have struck a median, lost control, rolled down an embankment and was ejected from the vehicle.
 The vehicle then landed on the suspect, who was pronounced dead at the scene.